Skip to main content

 HOUSE 39, COLLEGE

 Mark Bell is Regius Professor of Laws (a Chair founded in 1668) and a Fellow of Trinity College Dublin.
-He was Head of the School of Law (2018-2021).
-Prior to his 2015 appointment at Trinity, he was a professor at the School of Law, University of Leicester, where he was also Head of the School of Law (2011-2014).
-Mark is co-Director of the Disability Rights Working Group of the Berkeley Center on Comparative Equality and Anti-Discrimination Law.
-He is a member of the Board of Directors of the Irish Centre for European Law; the Editorial Board of the International Journal of Discrimination and the Law; and the Advisory Board of the University of Bergen project 'Life and Work in Balance: Legal Responses to Working Life in Times of Change and Crisis'.
-Previously, he was a member of the Irish Human Rights and Equality Commission's Future of Equality Law Advisory Committee and the European Commission's Network of Legal Experts on Non-Discrimination.
+After undergraduate studies at the University of Ulster, Mark completed a PhD at the European University Institute.
+He worked at the University of Leicester 1999-2014, including being Head of the School of Law 2011-2014.
+After joining Trinity in 2015, he was Head of the School of Law 2018-2021 and he is currently Director of Research in Law.
+He is a Fellow of the Higher Education Academy.
+Mark is a member of: the Advisory Board of the Berkeley Center on Comparative Equality and Anti-Discrimination Law; the Editorial Board of the International Journal of Discrimination and the Law; and the Advisory Board of the University of Bergen project 'Life and Work in Balance: Legal Responses to Working Life in Times of Change and Crisis'.
+Previously, he was a member of the Irish Human Rights and Equality Commission's Future of Equality Law Advisory Committee, the Board of Directors of the Irish Centre for European Law, and the European Commission's Network of Legal Experts on Non-Discrimination.
 Mark has published extensively on Anti-Discrimination Law and Labour/Employment Law, particularly in relation to EU Law.
 He is the author of three monographs: Catholic Social Teaching and Labour Law: An Ethical Perspective on Work (OUP 2023); Racism and Equality in the European Union (OUP 2009); Anti-Discrimination Law and the European Union (OUP 2002).
 He is also co-editor of International and European Labour Law: A Commentary (Nomos 2018) and Cases, Materials and Text on National, Supranational and International Non-Discrimination Law (Hart Publishing 2007).
-His current research focuses on the relationship between religion and labour law.
+His current research focuses on the relationship between religion and EU law.
 See further: https://www.researchgate.net/profile/Mark_Bell21

 Employment and Labour Law employment equality law Equality law eu employment law eu equality law labour migration precarious work